wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.2.3 - 2015/05/05 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.1
+* Tweak - Define image Alt Text for Alt Attribute for serach engine optomization
+* Tweak - Redefine caption text as new attribute data-caption for use as image captions in gallery
+* Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
+Was returning -1 to js success call-back.

 = 1.2.2 - 2015/04/27 =
 * Fix - Changed from <code>jQuery(window).load(function($)</code> to <code>jQuery(document).ready(function($)</code> for called after jquery is loaded